Have you ever wondered what the easiest languages to learn are?

 However, there’s also a lot about German that makes it easy for English speakers.
 German and English share many cognates (for example, Mann and man).
 Or words that are easy enough to guess, like Stuhl (chair) Hund (dog).

 Verb forms are not so hard.
 And German pronunciation is also relatively easy for English speakers.
-And as one of Europe’s most important languages, it’s one that’s well worth the effort of learning.
+As one of Europe’s most important languages, it’s one that’s well worth the effort of learning.

 And of course, if you want to learn German from scratch, without stressing over grammar, then German Uncovered will help you to learn to speak German through the power of story.